 You can learn more about the biblical holiday calendar here: http://kehilatyeshua.com/holidays/

-We celebrate Rosh Hashanah together with an Erev Rosh Hashanah service on Sunday evening, September 29 and Tashlich on Monday afternoon at Esther Simplot Park in Boise.
-See details below!
+We will celebrate Rosh Hashanah together with an Erev Rosh Hashanah service on Monday evening, September 6 and Tashlich on Tuesday afternoon, at Kleiner Park Pond.

 - 7:00pm - 9:00pm